logan-bobo/rds_auto_encrypt/README.md

 - Encrypt the snapshot on copy with your encryption key
 - Rename your instance to `"RDS-OLD"`
 - Create a new encrypted instance with the original name using the encrypted snapshot
-- Remove the old RDS instance
+- Remove the old instance

 Where you once had an unencrypted RDS instance is a newly created, encrypted instance that is a replica of the original and all of the data held.